 - wheat germ oil

 A wide variety of over-the-counter stretch mark creams exist.
 The most popular, and tested, stretch creams often contain a mixture of the ingredients listed above.
+A range of stretch mark products can be found online here.

 Commonly used surgical techniques used to treat breast stretch marks include: